 - Waterfall Trail is the most popular trail in the park and leads to a mostly year-round waterfall.
-This trail is slightly more difficult than the other trails especially if you want to hike up to the bottom of the falls.
+This trail is slightly more complicated than the other trails, especially if you want to hike up to the bottom of the falls.
 Creek crossings are required on the falls trail.
 Moderate hike.

 - Hare Creek trail follows a babbling brook up a side canyon.
-The trail is surrounded by redwood trees.
+The path is surrounded by redwood trees.

 Limekiln State Park Campground

 Limekiln State Park features 24 campsites along Limekiln Creek.
-Sites 5 -12 are the closest to the beach however you can expect some road noise from the highway.
-Sites 1, 2, and have partial ocean view underneath the bridge.
+Sites 5 -12 are the closest to the beach; however you can expect some road noise from the highway.
+Sections 1, 2, and have partial ocean view underneath the bridge.
 The rest of the sites are scattered up the canyon and are nearer the trailheads.
 Campsites along the creek are more private than the ocean view sites.

 Limekiln beach can be accessed from the campground underneath the Cabrillo Highway Bridge.
 Not too much sand here but plenty of rocks and boulders.
 Limekiln Creek runs through the beach into the Pacific ocean.
-Swimming and fishing are not adviced due to rough surf and freezing cold water.
+Swimming and fishing are not advised due to rough surf and cold water.

 Before You Go